rxghavc/GroupPot/README.md

-# FriendsSplit - Social Betting Platform
+# GroupPot - Social Betting Platform

 A sophisticated group betting platform built with Next.js that enables friends and communities to create and participate in custom betting pools with advanced settlement logic and comprehensive analytics.